pranavmakesitcool24k/ielts-institute/README.md

 # IELTS Institute Landing Page

-A modern, responsive landing page for a fictional IELTS institute built using **React.js** and **Tailwind CSS**.
+A modern, responsive landing page for a fictional IELTS institute built using **React.js**, **Tailwind CSS**, and **Vite**.
 This project was completed as part of a Full Stack Development internship assignment.

 ---

 ## Features

 - **Responsive Design** – Works seamlessly on mobile, tablet, and desktop.